aric-1/cse15l-lab-reports/LabReport2.md

 Screenshot 2:
 ![image](https://github.com/aric-1/cse15l-lab-reports/assets/156359530/cf93da52-f6f1-470d-890d-27bb54782dc0)

+  The `handleRequest(URI url)` method in `Handler` is called from the `handle(final HttpExchange exchange)` method in the `Server` class.
+The second method prints onto the website the output of the first method, which takes the URL that the user entered into the search bar and determines the user and message to be used to add a message to the list of text messages on the website.
+The part before the query is confirmed to be `"add-message"`, the part between the question mark and the ampersand is checked to be `"s=<some string>"`, and the part after the ampersand is confirmed to be `"user=<some string>"`.
+The strings from the second and third part are processed into an addition to the existing `s` field.

 Arguments, fields: `URI url` is passed  into the `handleRequest` method, which contains the instructions for the program to follow.
 The field `s` in the  `handler` class keeps track of the messages that have been sent.
 As a result of this call, the `s` field is changed